FoamyGuy/CircuitPython_Emoji_Label/README.md

 ***Note: this is a placeholder repo, it's likely this module will move somewhere else and added to one of the CircuitPython Library bundles.
 But for now it can live here***

+## Thank You to SerenityOS
+[SerenityOS project](https://serenityos.org/) is an open source unix-like operating system with a 90s style user interface.
+They have kindly made their emoji files available for others to use, and spent time and effort making it convenient for 3rd parties to do so.
+Their efforts are appreciated.

+## Download Emoji Image Files

 **Emoji PNG files required for this library to work!**

-## Download Emoji Image Files
-The Library expects to find PNG files insidide of the `emoji/` directory in the root of the `CIRCUITPY` drive.
+The Library expects to find PNG files inside the `emoji/` directory in the root of the `CIRCUITPY` drive.
 Each file should be named with its code value in the format `U+00000.png`.
-Multi-code emoji should have underscores seperating the different values i.e. `U+00000_U+00001.png`.
+Multi-code emoji should have underscores separating the different values i.e. `U+00000_U+00001.png`.

 This is the format used by the [Serenity OS Emoji project](https://emoji.serenityos.org/) which is the only set of icons